julberosio/ph_inflation/README.md

 ## Abstract in English

 I estimate a Bayesian two-stage model to forecast Philippine inflation over the second quarter of 2025.
-A dynamic factor model extracts latent macroeconomic drivers from a high-dimensional panel of monthly and quarterly variables, including a novel typhoon exposure index constructed from spatial wind field data.
-Inflation is modelled as a regime-switching linear function of the latent factor, with coefficients and variances that evolve according to a first-order Markov process.
+A dynamic factor model extracts two latent macroeconomic drivers from a high-dimensional panel of monthly and quarterly variables, including a novel typhoon exposure index constructed from spatial wind field data.
+Inflation is modelled as a regime-switching linear function of these factors, with coefficients and variances that evolve according to a first-order Markov process.
 To improve short-term forecast accuracy, the regime model is estimated only on a post-break subsample, with the break identified endogenously based on smoothed inflation trends.
-Forecasts for April–June 2025 remain below 1.5%, tracking realised values where available.
-The model is implemented via Gibbs sampling and validated through rolling cross-validation, demonstrating strong short-horizon predictive performance.
+Forecasts for April–June 2025 remain below 1.5\%, closely tracking realised values where available.
+The model is implemented via Gibbs sampling and validated through rolling cross-validation, achieving a mean absolute percentage error (MAPE) of 4.4\% for the forecast period.

 JEL Classification: C11, C32, E31
 Keywords: Bayesian factor model, inflation forecasting, regime switching